 After you make this lemon vinaigrette at home I promise you’ll never buy it from the store again.
 Because when you make it at home you can tweak the flavor profile to make it a little more tart and citrusy or a little more garlicky or herby.
 You could even make it a little sweeter with just a smidge more honey.
 And let’s be honest, fresh is always best.

-This dressing is simple to make (only takes two minutes!) but here are a few tips to make it your own:
+This dressing is simple to make (it only takes two minutes!), but here are a few tips to make it perfect:

 - Many vinaigrettes call for a 3:1 ratio of oil to acid.
-I much prefer a 1:1 ratio as I’ve used in the recipe below.
+I much prefer a 3:2 ratio, or something closer to that, as I’ve used in the recipe below.
 It’s a little less oily and far more flavorful.
 But feel free to adjust to your preference.

 - If you’re not a fan of raw garlic, you can swap in finely diced shallot for a milder flavor.